disha-22/disha-22.github.io/_projects/bio.md

 <h6> Highlights </h6>
 > <b>Career Foundations:</b> Got a solid start on the fundamentals of applying big-data computing techniques to drive advances in fighting diseases such as Alzheimer's and cancer.
 <br><br> <b>Featured Speaker:</b> Was selected as one of the presenters in the STEMaway Showcase event featuring top high school students.
 Video embedded below.
 <br><br> <b>Community Contributions:</b> Used the knowledge from this internship to create a workshop to introduce the fundamentals of Bioinformatics and Data Science to High School students.

-Currently working on scaling the workshop to an <a  href="https://beginnerbioinformatics.com"> e-workshop (https://beginnerbioinformatics.com). </a>
+> The Bioinformatics Academy
+<br> Fall 2020 - Winter 2021
+<br> Created introductory course to unlock the world of computational sciences for students, especially those with opportunity barriers. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop </a> and <a href="https://play.google.com/store/books/details/Disha_Chauhan_The_Bioinformatics_Academy?id=9vg8EAAAQBAJ">link to free ebook on Google Play </a>.
+Spread to students of six schools in the US and India.

 <h6> Soft Skills </h6>
 > Teamwork, Technical Presentation, Reading Scientific Papers, Self-Assessment, Time and Task Management, Troubleshooting